Frankincense Therapeutic Grade&trade Essential Oil

 - Diffuse ~ In diffuser therapy, frankincense can be used for congestion and voice loss, as well as to calm the mind, reduce mental strain, cultivate internal peace, and place past obsessive states into perspective.

-- Creams and lotions ~ Frankincense can be added to a base cream or lotion to help with general skin tone and condition while reducing oily skin, rejuvenating more mature
+Creams and lotions ~ Frankincense can be added to a base cream or lotion to help with general skin tone and condition while reducing oily skin, rejuvenating more mature skin.

 - Wash or use as a compress ~ To assist the body, add a few drops of frankincense to the water when washing a wound.
 For other applications, apply diluted oil directly onto the affected area or use as a compress.